pitermarx/pitermarx.github.io/content/posts/2024/03/belief/index.md

 > The saying “Blessed are those that have not seen and have believed” has nothing to do with our original assent to the Christian propositions.
 It was not addressed to a philosopher enquiring whether God exists.
 It was addressed to a man who already believed that, who already had long acquaintance with a particular Person, and evidence that that Person could do very odd things, and who then refused to believe one odd thing more, often predicted by that Person and vouched for by all his closest friends.
 It is a rebuke not to scepticism in the philosophic sense but to the psychological quality of being “suspicious.”
 It says in effect, “You should have known me better.”
 There are cases between man and man where we should all, in our different way, bless those who have not seen and have believed.
 Our relation to those who trusted us only after we were proved innocent in court cannot be the same as our relation to those who trusted us all through.

 > Our opponents, then, have a perfect right to dispute with us about the grounds of our original assent.
 But they must not accuse us of sheer insanity if, after the assent has been given, our adherence to it is no longer proportioned to every fluctuation of the apparent evidence.
 They cannot of course be expected to know on what our assurance feeds, and how it revives and is always rising from its ashes.
 They cannot be expected to see how the quality of the object which we think we are beginning to know by acquaintance drives us to the view that if this were a delusion then we should have to say that the universe had produced no real thing of comparable value and that all explanations of the delusion seemed somehow less important than the thing explained.
 That is knowledge we cannot communicate.
 But they can see how the assent, of necessity, moves us from the logic of speculative thought into what might perhaps be called the logic of personal relations.
 What would, up till then, have been variations simply of opinion become variations of conduct by a person to a Person.
 Credere Deum esse turns into Credere in Deum.
 And Deum here is this God, the increasingly knowable Lord.

+I believe.
+And my faith is not simply an assessment of the evidence, but rather a trust in a Person.
+This faith is incommunicable and must be acquired and experienced individually.

+However, I can share some ideas that might shift you from someone who says "I don't believe in that" to someone who says "there's a possibility that this is true."

+Since it's Easter, I suggest a short presentation titled "The Resurrection: Fact or Fiction?"

+{{< youtube fP1ep9GxGlg >}}

+And on a lighter note, a depiction of what a meeting might look like where Jesus' disciples decide to lie about his resurrection.

+{{< youtube 23UNLLbOS3w >}}